Published on in Health Tip of the Week

 What’s scary is there is no way to predict who may have life-threatening complications, either when they are initially sick or sometime afterward.

 Intentional exposure has serious implications for the community.
 While it is still unclear whether people with asymptomatic infections can spread the virus, it has been confirmed that people can spread the virus about two days before symptoms appear.
-Although someone choosing to deliberately expose themselves or their child could presumably self-quarantine for 14 days to prevent transmitting to others, this would require a strict adherence to self-quarantine measures by everyone living in the home.
+Although someone choosing to deliberately expose themselves or their child could presumably self-quarantine to prevent transmitting to others, this would require a strict adherence to self-quarantine measures by everyone living in the home.
 Given that up to 40% of people who have COVID-19 show no symptoms, it is no surprise that those family members may decide to go to work or run errands.

 That means a family member — even one with mild illness — could easily transmit COVID-19 to others, who then become severely ill and, in some cases, die.
 This is a reminder that people aren't just making a choice for themselves but also for those with whom they come in contact.
 This is of particular concern for family members with high-risk conditions or who are older.